dell/omnia/security/readme.rst

 Manager and compute nodes will have LDAP client installed and configured if ``ldap_required`` is set to true.
 The login node does not have LDAP client installed.

-.. caution:: No users/groups will be created by Omnia.

 **Running the security role**

 Run: ::